-Any student involved in a theft may be suspended from a single class or from a full schedule of classes for a period of up to ten (10) school days with possible loss of credits for a trimester.
+Any student involved in a theft may be suspended for a period of up to ten (10) school days with possible loss of credits for a trimester.
 The student will be required to replace or pay for the stolen item(s).
 Proper legal authorities may be contacted.